alexkimin/starters/packages/ts-starter/readme.md

 ## Code and Style Tip and Example

+<a href="#top" style="float: right;" >Back to top</a><br>

 ### 1. Typescript

+<a href="#top" style="float: right;" >Back to top</a><br>

 This project is using [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) as a static typing just like [Flow](https://github.com/facebook/flow).
 But comparing with Flow, Typescript has more advantages with vscode, has very similar syntax and verboseness with Flow.
 The advantage of Flow is easy to adopt in the middle of any project, but eventually, you will need to touch all files to get a good quality of static typing support.

 But we are not using Typescript to force someone to follow OOP style coding, only for replacing [prop-types](https://github.com/facebook/prop-types) to achieve code safety in compile stage, not runtime stage.
-And this time of experience will be extended to enterprise level Angular or contributing open source project written in Typescript.
+And this kind of experience can be an opportunity to extend your interest on enterprise level Angular or contributing open source project written in Typescript.

 Below example means, function `fn` will accept `any` type of argument, will return `any` type of result.
 The `any` is a wildcard, it will be a good starting point.